OnTheLine/otl-town-borders/README.md

 - Thanks @ilyankou for creative solution for using jQuery to imitate "click" in legend control layers radio button to change tile layers; option to hide legend in style.css

 ## To Do
-- Ask MAGIC about best sources for me to draw map boundaries, using their WMS layers in QGIS
 - Go back and revise map boundaries for 1835-54 West Hartford/Farmington/Bloomfield
 - Add onEachFeature styling to show town name on click or hover